cnr-isti-vclab/PyMeshLab/README.md

 ## Run PyMeshLab

 To use PyMeshLab, you can download the [last release](https://github.com/cnr-isti-vclab/PyMeshLab/releases) or the [last artifact](https://github.com/cnr-isti-vclab/PyMeshLab/actions) according to your platform and your python version.
-Extract the archive in a folder called `PyMeshLab`, then from outside the folder:
+Extract the archive in a folder called `pymeshlab`, then from outside the folder:
 ```
 python
->>> from PyMeshLab import pymeshlab
+>>> from pymeshlab import *
 ```
-To run the tests, after cloning this repo, you can extract the downloaded archive inside the `PyMeshLab` folder, and then from the outside folder:
+To run the tests, after cloning this repo, you can extract the downloaded archive inside the `pymeshlab` folder, and then from the outside folder:
 ```
 python run_tests.py
 ```